szadam/pynvm/docs/source/pmemobj.rst

       does not match the pmem type of *oid*.  :meth:`free` the memory originally pointed to by *oid*.
 Raise an error if called outside of any transaction.

+   .. method:: zrealloc(size, type_num=POBJECT_TYPE_NUM)

+      Same as :meth:`realloc`, but the newly allocated persistent memory is also zeroed.

    .. method:: incref(oid)